andreadvecchia/andreadvecchia.github.io/_pages/about.md

   - /about.html
 ---

-🧑🏻‍💻 I’m a Postdoctoral Researcher in **Machine Learning & Quantitative Finance** at EPFL (Swiss Finance Institute).
+🧑🏻‍💻 I’m a Postdoctoral Researcher in **Machine Learning & Quantitative Finance** at EPFL.

 🔬 My research recently focused on applying **ML methods to finance**: from dynamic programming for stochastic optimal control and **American option pricing**, to non i.i.d. data and **time-series forecasting**.